NASPA Supporting, Expanding, and Recruiting Volunteer Excellence (SERVE) Academy

 Questions If you have any questions, comments, or concerns regarding the program, contact Monica Nixon, vice president for justice, equity, diversity, and inclusion.

-Senior Associate Dean for Students Pace University -- NASPA Region II
+Associate Director of Life Design for Diversity and Inclusion Johns Hopkins University -- NASPA Region II

-Director, Student Leadership, Involvement, & Community Engagement Central Washington University -- NASPA Region V
+Director, Center for Student Engagement University of Alaska Fairbanks -- NASPA Region V